Charlie-PKU/Charlie-PKU.github.io/index.md

 I am a PhD student majoring in **Applied Economics** at Tsinghua University, advised by [Prof. Jing Cao](https://chinaproject.harvard.edu/people/jing-cao).

 I am curious and passionate about public policy and global economic governance, especially climate change, sustainable development, and economic resilience.
-I hope to work for an international organization such as the World Bank or the UN to conduct valuable research.
+I hope to work for an international organization such as the [World Bank](https://www.worldbank.org/en/home) or [RFF](https://www.rff.org/) to conduct valuable research.

 If you are interested in any aspect of me, I would love to chat and collaborate, please email me at: